 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine warm milk, sugar, shortening, egg, salt, yeast mixture and 2 cups flour; beat until smooth.
 Add cherries.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.

-- Punch down dough; let rest for 10 minutes.
+- Punch down dough; let rest 10 minutes.
 Turn dough onto a lightly floured surface; divide in half.
-Roll each half into a 12-in. x 7-in. rectangle.
+Roll each half into a 12x7-in. rectangle.
 Cut each into twelve 1-in.-wide strips.
 Twist each strip and place 2 in. apart on greased baking sheets, curving one end like a cane.
 Cover with a kitchen towel; let rise in a warm place until doubled, about 45 minutes.

-- Bake at 375° for 12-15 minutes or until golden brown.
+- Preheat oven to 375°.
+Bake 12-15 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 In a small bowl, mix confectioners' sugar and enough milk to reach desired consistency.
 Drizzle over rolls.
 Yield: 2 dozen.